List of books in The Railway Series: Toby the Tram Engine

-Thomas is having trouble with the police – by traveling to the quarry without a cowcatcher and side plates to cover his wheels.
+Thomas is having trouble with the police by traveling to Ffarquhar Quarry without cowcatchers and side-plates to cover his wheels.
 The Fat Controller realizes that there is a solution.
-While on holiday with his wife and two grandchildren, he met Toby the Tram Engine, who together with his coach Henrietta, has been having problems of his own with his railway in East Anglia closing down.
+While on holiday with his wife and two grandchildren, he met Toby, a tram engine, who together with his coach Henrietta, has been having problems of his own with his railway in East Anglia closing down.